taykimgaik/Kim-Gaik-Tay/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # A Skin Disease Identification Using CNNs for Childcare Applications
-...
-# A Skin Disease Identification Using CNNs for Childcare Applications

 This repository contains the supplementary code and workflow for the manuscript: